AlbertHain/timelapse-tools/README.md

 1. **videoslices.sh** cuts short scenes every n secondes
 2. manually delete the slices you don't want to show
 3. **videofade.sh** fades the scenes together

+## scenario 4
+just want to have a realtime dial enblended in a video

+1. **videodial4vids.sh** uses the date/time info of the video and draws a dial at the lower right of the video